kubermatic/docs/content/kubermatic/master/tutorials_howtos/aws_assume_role/_index.en.md

 ## Benefits
   * Privilege escalation
-    - Get access to someones elses AWS account to run user clusters on their behalf
+    - Get access to someones elses AWS account (e.g. a customer) to run user clusters on their behalf
     - While not described here, it is also possible to assume a role belonging to the same AWS account to escalate your privileges inside of your account
   * Billing: All user cluster resources will be billed to **AWS account B** (the "external" account)
   * Control: The owner of **AWS account B** (e.g. the customer) has control over all resources created in his account